Hours

 Covid-19 Safety Acknowledgement

 The Block Museum complies with local, state, and University guidelines related to the coronavirus pandemic for in-person public events and museum visitation.
-Currently, masks are optional within galleries and non-instructional spaces.
-Masks are required for seated programs in the museum auditorium.
+Currently, masks are optional throughout the museum.

 Our Galleries